peter88213/yw2xtg/docs/usage.md

 - **italic0** - The closing tag to replace yWriter's *italic* formatting.
 - **bold** - The opening tag to replace yWriter's *bold* formatting.
 - **bold0** - The closing tag to replace yWriter's *bold* formatting.
-- **acronym** - The opening tag to format sequences of uppercase characters (usually 0.5 to 1 pt smaller).
+- **acronym** - The opening tag to format sequences of uppercase characters (e.g. set a slightly smaller font size).
 - **acronym0** - The closing tag to format sequences of uppercase characters.
 - **figure** - The opening tag to format figures (e.g. switch the font to get "osf" text figures).
 - **figure0** - The closing tag to format figures.